shubh895/devops-new/README.md

 # devops-new
-THis is a new github repository
+This is a new github repository